hyperjump-io/browser/README.md

     * HttpError
     * UnsupportedMediaTypeError
     * UnknownMediaTypeError

+* value(browser: Browser) => any

+    Get the value the browser instance represents.
+Any references will be returned as a `Reference` type.

 ## Media Type Plugins
 Support for the JRef media type is included by default, but you can add support